-Unless your ancestor was famous - or infamous - you may be hard pressed to find a photograph of them online, at least not when you type their name into a search engine.
-But scratch at the surface and you may find images, in published materials and records in digital and print sources.
+Unless your ancestor was famous - or infamous - when you type their name into a search engine you probably won't find a photograph of them online, at least not immediately.
+But scratch at the surface and you may find images, in published materials and records in digital and then print sources.
 This guide will help you find and explore collections online, and at The New York Public Library that might - just might - include an unseen image of your ancestor.
 You may find your ancestor looking back at you from photographs in family files, digitized records of immigration, published local histories, school yearbooks, criminal mug shots, or the pages of newspapers and trade journals.

 The key to finding these images is to first learn a little about your ancestor.
 What where their life events?
 Did they naturalize?
 Did they serve in the military?
 If they married, was there an announcement in a local newspaper?
 Were any of these events photographed?
 And if so, where might those photographs be?
 This guide is designed to help researchers find images of people in published and archive sources available at The New York Public Library and online.